The quantum Newman-Moore model in a longitudinal field: Classical Frustrated Phases in the qTPMz

 \subsection{Magnetization plateaus in the TPMz}

 We now examine the applicability of the above theory for the classical TPM in a field (TPMz).
-We perform simulations using row-to-row transfer matrices.
-We study system sizes $N = L \times M$ with PBC, fixing $L$ and varying $M$, setting $J=1$ throughout.
+We perform simulations using row-to-row transfer matrices \cite{baxter2016exactly,book_Huang}.
+We study system sizes $N = L \times M$ with PBC, fixing $L$ and varying $M$.
 Different $L$'s require different temperatures used to sufficiently approach the zero-temperature ground state, but in most cases a temperature of the order $\exp(-J/T) \approx 10^{-3}$ is enough for convergence.
-Figure~\ref{fig:plateaus}(a) shows an example of the longitudinal magnetization $M_z$ of the minima of \er{TPMz} as a function of field strength $k$ for various sizes, illustrating the emergence of the magnetization plateau structure of the classical ground state.
+Figure~\ref{fig:plateaus}(a) shows an example of the longitudinal magnetization $M_z$ of the minima of \er{TPMz} as a function of field strength $k/J$ for various sizes, illustrating the emergence of the magnetization plateau structures of the classical ground states.
 In Fig.~\ref{fig:plateaus}(b) we show an example of the convergence towards the large $N$ limit for fixed $L=5$.

 All the magnetization plateaus that we find below converge to rational values.
-While some of these plateaus show a very high $V$, they eventually flow in the thermodynamic limit to a well-defined small translational unit cell, where in all cases we keep $L$ fixed and take $M \rightarrow \infty$.
+While some of these plateaus show a very high $V$, they eventually flow to a well-defined small translational unit cell in the thermodynamic limit, where in all cases we keep $L$ fixed and take $M \rightarrow \infty$.
 Since high-order classical plateaus are unlikely for antiferromagnetic models with short-range interactions \cite{2011introduction}, in our case the large $V$ is due to strong finite size effects.
 We have also verified in specific cases that the translational symmetry of these plateaus is indeed spontaneously broken.

-For $k>0$ the unique common ground state of both terms in \er{TPMz} is the ferromagnetic (FM) all-up state, thus giving rise to a classical ground state phase with $M_z=1$.
-In turn, for $k<-3$, the energy is dominated by the field term, and the FM all-down state with $M_z = -1$ becomes the unique classical ground state, see Fig.~\ref{fig:plateaus}.
-The situation for $k \in [-3, 0]$ is more interesting as neither the interaction term nor the longitudinal field in \er{TPMz} fully dominate, and we now focus on this region where the nontrivial effects of frustration emerge.
+For $k/J>0$ the unique common ground state of both terms in \er{TPMz} is the ferromagnetic (FM) all-up state, thus giving rise to a classical ground state phase with $M_z=1$.
+In turn, for $k<-3J$, the energy is dominated by the field term, and the FM all-down state with $M_z = -1$ becomes the unique classical ground state, see Fig.~\ref{fig:plateaus}.
+The situation for $k \in [-3J, 0]$ is more interesting as neither the interaction term nor the longitudinal field in \er{TPMz} fully dominate, and we now focus on this region where the nontrivial effects of frustration emerge.